jbirddog/el-rodeo/decex.md

 1. Token movement across a Sequence Flow does not have any timing constraints.
 2. If the isImmediate attribute of a Sequence Flow has a value of false, or has no value and is taken to mean false, then Activities not in the model MAY be executed while the token is moving along the Sequence Flow.

-With the assumption that the absense of the `isImmediate` attribute on `Sequence Flows` means _false_ we can further distill to our version:
+With the above assumption that the absense of the `isImmediate` attribute on `Sequence Flows` means _false_ we can further distill to our version:

 1. Token movement across a Sequence Flow does not have any timing constraints.
 2. Activities not in the model MAY be executed while the token is moving along the Sequence Flow.

-These two items will serve as the basis for the purposed execution model.
+**It is important to note that these two items will serve as the basis for the rest of the document.**

-Theoretically speaking this means that under the right circumstances many `Activities` can be executed in parallel.

 At the time of writing `SpiffArena` does execute `Activities` from separate models in parallel.
 This is handled by a combination of separate Flask requests and the background processor running separate process instances.
-Activities within a given process instance however are not run in parallel.
+Activities within a given process instance however are not run in parallel (this is true even for Parallel Gateways).

+Historically this has proven acceptable with simplier, smaller workflows.
+The introduction of larger and more complex workflow such as the MVP process and PP_N_ which require hundreds of tasks, nested `Call Activities` and numerous `Service Tasks` have shown the current execution model does no scale with the complexity of an individual process model.

 ## What?